 iPS provides Sports Massage Therapy in Cardiff, Carmarthen, Bridgend, Newport and Porthcawl to relieve pain, reduce muscle spasm, reduce swelling, increase warmth and flexibility, promote relaxation or to stimulate the body and mind ready for action.
-Our physiotherapists will tailor the type of massage to your needs and your personal preference.

-*If you are looking to book a massage or sports massage appointment purely for aches and pains, you can choose if you want 30mins, 45mins or 60mins massage appointment.
-If you have an untreated injury or condition we recommend that you arrange and MSK appointment first to discuss your treatment options.
+*If you are looking to book a massage or sports massage appointment as a stand-alone treatment purely for aches and pains, you can choose if you want 30mins, 45mins or 60mins sports massage appointment.
+If you have an undiagnosed injury or condition we recommend that you arrange an ‘MSK Initial Assessment Appointment’ for a comprehensive assessment with one of our physiotherapists.
+They will then advise on the most appropriate treatment option.

 Various techniques and movements are used to try to help an individuals body achieve maximum performance and physical conditioning, with a decreased chance of injury or pain and a quicker recovery.
 A sports massage session is specifically tailored to an individuals needs.